SalomePlatform/adao/doc/en/ref_algorithm_InterpolationByReducedModelTask.rst

-To interpolate these measurements, a method of Empirical Interpolation Method (EIM [Barrault04]_) type is used, which uses a reduced model of type Reduced Order Model (ROM), with or without measurement positioning constraints.
+To interpolate these measurements, a method of Empirical Interpolation Method (EIM [Barrault04]_) type is used, which uses a reduced model of type Reduced Order Model (ROM) issued from EIM or DEIM decomposition, with or without measurement positioning constraints.

 To use this algorithm, you need the optimally positioned measurements and the associated reduced basis for model representation.
 This can be achieved as